PatrickDriscoll-OU/PatrickDriscoll-OU.github.io/Zebra_Mussels.md

-## Biological Invasions: A Zebra Mussel Case Studt
+## Biological Invasions: A Zebra Mussel Case Study

 **Project description:** In May of 2019, Dr. Adam Sundberg (my advisor from Creighton University) and I started conducting research on the Zebra Mussel (Dreissena polymorpha).
 Below is a description of our project and the findings that we discovered.